blorente/Starcraft-II-Replay-Analysis/report/source.md

 Three sets of attributes were tested:
 * The original set of **APM**, **WorkersMade** and **MinimapRightClicks**.
 * All of the attributes.
-* A hand-picked set of attributes [from a previous researcher][2].
+* A hand-picked set of attributes from a previous researcher(2).
 The selected attributes were the ones that scored higher than 20.

 Over these sets of attributes, two different approaches were used:

 * To try to predict a player's exact **LeagueIndex**, from 1 to 7.
 * To transform the problem into a binary decision problem, by classifying the examples into _High Rating_ (**LeagueIndex** above 4, Diamond or above) and _Low Rating_ (Platinum or below).

+\pagebreak

 Results
 =======